Mu0n/F256KsimpleCdoodles/README.md

 Has polyphony (infinite for MIDI, 6 for PSG and SID, 9 for OPL3) with a MIDI in controller.
 * 128 instrument choice for MIDI.
 * 5 instrument choice for SID (and growing)
-* 9 instrument choice for OPL3 (and growing)
+* 22 instrument choice for OPL3 (and growing)

+* construct a simplified "multi-chip tune" with arrays that contain midi note values and frames-based timer values - one example is set as the (now) lone preset beat.

 Planned features:
-* construct a simplified "multi-chip tune" with arrays that contain midi note values and frames-based timer values
 * composition through loops and save those to files with plans to use this raw data as a soundtrack for game dev
 * LCD bitmap flair
 * Better layout with toggleable screen help